 Part of the income premium experienced by NPC specialists reflects labor market fundamentals.
 For instance, the most highly paid specialties tend to work more hours per week and train for more years during residency.
 But such fundamentals alone cannot plausibly explain the exceptionally high earnings of NPC specialists.

 Looking at physician pay from an international perspective confirms the importance of NPC specialties when considering any hypothetical cuts to physician payments.
 While American physicians earn far more in dollar terms than their European counterparts, Gottlieb and his co-authors find that the U.S. is far less exceptional when looked at in terms of doctors’ relative position in their respective countries’ income distributions.
-U.S. primary care physicians are in the top 1 percent of our income distribution, which is about as the same for Swedish or German physicians as a whole.
+U.S. primary care physicians are in the top 1 percent of our income distribution with similar frequency as Swedish or German physicians are as a whole.
 This suggests that any conceivable realignment of U.S. physician compensation would need to primarily target the extraordinarily high pay of NPC specialists.

 Physician incomes are higher where they are less numerous